theonlydejf/remote-explorer-game/README.md

 ### 🧭 Basic Pathfinding Solution

 [`example-solution`](./example-solution/Program.cs) — demonstrates how to implement a simple pathfinding algorithm that explores the map intelligently using visited node tracking and heuristic movement.

+### 🧭 Basic Cusrom Server

+[`example-custom-server`](./example-custom-server/Program.cs) - basic example of how to create and work with a server for your students

 ---